The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

 Metric Type: Should this Metric be Counted, Summed, or Averaged?

-Display As: Is this metric a number, a financial amount, or a percentage?
+Display As: Is this Metric a number, a financial amount, a percentage, or a duration?

 4. Metric Filters